glennon/geowifiscanner/README.md

 GPL v3 license.
 Enjoy! http://www.gnu.org/copyleft/gpl.html

-Super primitive Android app to teach about data collection on Android.
+Super primitive Android app (with a php / text file backend) to teach about data collection on Android.
 At its most basic, the code sends data over 'lat/long/visible SSIDs/associated wifi strength' to a php file called coordreceiver.php.
 That file looks something like this (it is also available at: https://github.com/NOVAGIS/novapublic/blob/master/coordreceiver.php ):

 <?php